AdamFromSkalitz/GameShop/README.md

 ## Intro

+3hr coding test

-I've a .NET Core Web Api and a Vue.js frontend to take the JSON, convert it into the appropriate domain object and send it over https to be made pretty by vuejs.
+I've made a .NET Core Web Api and a Vue.js frontend to take the JSON, convert it into the appropriate domain object and send it over https to be made pretty by vuejs.

 ## Run Application